How to Post Longer Videos on Instagram

 InShot for Android and iOS

-InShot is one of the best options because you can make “numerous” edits to your video before uploading it, such as stickers, transitions, audio, filters, etc. Plus, you can get InShot for Android and InShot for iPhone, compared to many apps specifically designed for only one operating system.
+InShot is one of the best options because you can make numerous edits to your video before uploading it, such as stickers, transitions, audio, filters, etc. Plus, you can get InShot for Android or InShot for iPhone.
 Add your video to InShot, make any desired edits, and then select to share it on Instagram.
 From there, you post it to your IG Story.

 Story Cutter for Android